IOTechSystems/xrt-examples/AzureSphere/README.md

 The development process flow follows a standard sequence of steps:

-* Install the XRT for Azure Sphere package on either a Windows or Linux (Ubuntu) host PC and then install the Azure Sphere demo project into Visual Studio.
+* Install the XRT for Azure Sphere package on either a Windows or Linux (Ubuntu) host PC and then install the Azure Sphere example project into Visual Studio.

 * Using the IOTech [Device Configuration Tool](https://dct.iotechsys.com/)